 David L. Moss Criminal Justice Center 300 N. Denver Avenue Tulsa, OK 74103 Phone: (918) 596-8900

 The David L. Moss Criminal Justice Center, also know as the Tulsa Jail, upon initial completion had a total capacity of 1714 beds.
-The new pods will add 266 beds to that capacity; Mental Health pods have a maximum capacity of 106 and the new dorm pods have a maximum of 160.
+New pods added in 2017 added 266 beds to that capacity; Mental Health pods have a maximum capacity of 106 and the new dorm pods have a maximum of 160.